Seminole burning: Cultural legacy

 One of the participants in the tortures and lynching—James Edwards Nix—wrote a memoir for his family in 1942, recounting his participation and suggesting that alcohol was the reason the murder and the lynching occurred.
 His great-grandchild, Kirsten Dyck, wrote in 2016 that the lynching was an instance of the ongoing genocide of indigenous peoples in the United States, and that the lynching was tantamount to a fractal massacre: individual "atrocities over large geographical areas" that contribute to genocide.

-According to race historian Murray R. Wickett, the lynching is "instructive" because it demonstrates two elements of race relations in the United States at the time: That white mobs lynched both Native Americans and African Americans accused of rape, and that the federal government cared more for lynched Native American people than for lynched black people.
-Wickett wrote that if McGeisey and Sampson were black, instead of Seminole, they "likely" would have been murdered "without repercussions".

 In 1996, Daniel F. Littlefield released Seminole Burning, an examination of the lynching.
 Historian Michael J. Pfeifer called it a "magisterial [...] case study" which "richly mined" the historical evidence of the lynching and its aftermath, and said Brundage's typology of lynch mobs was a "clear[] influence" on Littlefield's writing.
 He called for more examinations of the lynching of Native Americans, since there is extensive documentary evidence of their existence, and it is underrepresented in historical analyses.